murtio/murtio.github.io/index.md

 ---
 layout: about
 ---
 ### What's New
+- [Blog] LLM's are convenient not accurate
-- Posted a review of the book 'Empire of The Summer Moon'.
+- [Book] Empire of the Summer Moon
 - Joined the 1000lbs club.
 - Started a new job at WASR as Machine Learning engineer to work on building LLM based systems.
 So excited!
 - Added about page.